preciofishbone/OmniaDocsG2/_build/html/_sources/pages/page-types/section-settings/index.rst.txt

 + **Custom Size**: If you would like to set minimum height and width for the tabs, select this option, and then use the sliders.
 + **Border Radius**: Use this slider to set the border radius between tabs in the section.
 + **Color**: Select "Color" for various color settings for the tabs.
 + **Collapsed Accordion**: Used for Tab Typ Accordion only.
-If this option is selected, only one accordion will be expanded at a time.
+If this option is selected, all accordions will be collapsed when page is loaded.
 + **Flat Header**: Per default, the tab is slightly elevated.
 Select this option to make it flat.

 Style settings for Accordion